Jagged Alliance: Jagged Alliance 3 development hell

 In December 2006, Strategy First outsourced Jagged Alliance 3 again.
 The publisher, along with Russian developers Akella and F3games, were to create the game, setting an approximate release date of late 2008.

 As of October 2008 the game has been delayed again, and Akella's website was displaying a release date of Q1 2010.
 This delay was likely due to publishers demand to improve graphics.

 On December 21, 2009, a German language game site reported that Akella had stopped development on Jagged Alliance 3.
-Strategy First has made no statement on the future of the Jagged Alliance series.
+Strategy First had made no statement on the future of the Jagged Alliance series.

-On March 9, 2010, German outfit bitComposer Games (now bitComposer Entertainment AG) picked up the rights to the PC strategy series, and started "preliminary development" on the third full game for release in 2011.
-In August 2015, Nordic Games acquired the rights from bitComposer.
+On March 9, 2010, German outfit bitComposer Games (now bitComposer Interactive) picked up the rights to the PC strategy series, and started "preliminary development" on the third full game for release in 2011.
+In August 2015, Nordic Games (now THQ Nordic) acquired the rights from bitComposer.
 “The decision to acquire Jagged Alliance was an absolute no-brainer for us”, commented Reinhard Pollice, Business & Product Development Director at Nordic Games, although no immediate announcement has been made regarding their specific plans for the series.

+Jagged Alliance 3 release

 On September 17, 2021, during the THQ Nordic 10th Anniversary Digital Showcase Jagged Alliance 3 was announced for PC, now in development by Haemimont Games.
+It was released on July 14, 2023.